 - APP.- We, along with other companies, have participated in the development of the informative, self-diagnostic applications “coronamadrid” and “asistenciaCOVID-19”.

 - 3D Printing.- As for our Digital Hub, there we have participated in the creation of low cost assisted breathing devices using 3D printing and electronics.
 The project documentation will be openly available.
 We’re also participating in another group in the Jaén Technology Park for manufacturing face masks and visors with 3D printing.
-Up to 400 masks could be produced daily with collaboration from individuals and other companies.

 - Screens.- Donation of 800 protective screens for healthcare workers at different centers in Madrid, Toledo, and Guadalajara.
 3D printing technology and the fastening elements from hardhats commonly used in construction have been used in their assembly.

 - Free parking: Both Serrano Park in Madrid and Valdecilla in Santander granted healthcare workers free use of 830 parking spaces.
 At the latter hospital, we have also responded to the request from the Spanish Association against Cancer (Asociación Española contra el Cáncer) to provide free parking for oncology patients.